justinjiajia/cloud_security/labs/lab_6.md

 After completing this lab, you should be able to:

 - Use AWS CloudFormation to deploy a virtual private cloud (VPC) networking layer
-- Use AWS CloudFormation to deploy an application layer that references the networking layer
+- Use AWS CloudFormation to deploy an EC2 Web server that references the networking layer
 - Explore templates with AWS CloudFormation Designer
-- Delete a stack that has a deletion policy
+- Delete a stack

-   **Do not change the Region unless specifically instructed to do so**.
+---

 ## Task 1: Deploying a networking layer